Intro: How to Watch Local Channels Without an Antenna

 To access your local PBS station, go onto their website or download their app and verify your zip code to select the appropriate station.
 Voila!
 Now you can watch PBS for free.

 When it comes to on-demand content, some of it will be available for free, but to get full access to everything you’ll need to become a PBS Passport member.
-Learn more about PBS passport here.
+For more info on watching PBS without cable go here.

 How to Watch Cozi TV, BUZZR, GetTV and More Without an Antenna